Skip to page content

 Judith and Thomas L. Beckmen YOLA Center

-The Beckmen YOLA Center in Inglewood offers free after-school music programming for Inglewood students, a cultural resource for the people of Inglewood, a space for music educators from across the U.S. and around the world, and more!
+The Beckmen YOLA Center is a cultural resource for the people of Inglewood, offering free after-school music programming for local students and space for music educators from across the U.S. and around the world to connect.

 learn More